 This project involved two research studies to evaluate effectiveness of the EHR-CDSS.
 The first study was a comprehensive, system-wide evaluation that included clinicians using the EHR-CDSS and their MDD patients who required a treatment change, either in medication or in dosage.
 The second study was an in-depth evaluation of the impact of the EHR-CDSS on a limited sample of physicians and their patients, directly assessing the use of MBC using a pre-post test design.

-- Integrate a CDSS, facilitating MBC, with physician needs and the EHR at Centerstone.
+- Integrate a CDSS that facilitates MBC with physician needs and the EHR at Centerstone.
+(Achieved)

 - Evaluate EHR-CDSS's successful promotion of MBC in improving medication management.
 (Achieved)

 2011 Activities: The 6-month no-cost extension period ended February 2011.
 All project activities were completed

 Impact and Findings: A needs assessment was conducted with representative Centerstone clinical staff members to determine how best to integrate the CDSS and EHR.
 Their primary concern was the increased time burden, in both the length and number of treatments visits.
 Based on prior reports, the research team expected that providing MBC would initially require more time, but once the system was established, the increased visit time would primarily involve the time the patient needed to complete the self-report assessments.
 Data showed that while patients in the algorithm arm of the trial initially were seen at a higher frequency, the total number of visits over a year were similar in both arms of the trial.

 The first study was designed to provide a systematic evaluation of changes in treatment patterns in the Centerstone system before and after implementation of EHR-CDSS.
 There was a significant difference in both the total number of visits and the patterns of treatment visits.
 Additional analyses that explore differences based on decision support usages, length of time between visits, and the utilization of MBC assessments during treatment visits are ongoing.